 Although these installation instructions primarily focus on CDH 5, you can also manage CDH 4 clusters using Cloudera Manager 5.
 In CDH 4, Impala has packages and parcels that you download and install separately from CDH.
 To use Impala with CDH 4, you must install both CDH and Impala on the hosts that will run Impala.

-- See Supported CDH and Managed Service Versions on page 11 for supported versions. - Before proceeding, review the installation options described in Cloudera Manager Deployment on page 68.
+- See CDH 5 and Cloudera Manager 5 Requirements and Supported Versions for supported versions. - Before proceeding, review the installation options described in Cloudera Manager Deployment on page 55.

 Installing Impala after Upgrading Cloudera Manager